ensody/ReactiveState-Kotlin/docs/reactive-programming.md

 With `derived` you can construct new `StateFlow`s based on the `autoRun` principle.
 You can control when the calculation should run by passing `Eagerly`, `Lazily` or `WhileSubscribed()`, for example.
 Especially `WhileSubscribed()` is important for expensive computations.

+If you don't have access to a `CoroutineScope` you can use the non-suspend based `derived` and suspend-based `derivedWhileSubscribed`.
+However, in this case you can't use Eagerly`/`Lazily`/`etc. since that would prevent garbage collection.
+The non-suspend `derived` recomputes itself when accessing its `.value` and while someone is subscribed.
+The suspend-based `derivedWhileSubscribed` only recomputes while someone is subscribed.
+Since it might be important if you rely on side-effects (which is not a good idea anyway), it should be emphasized: Both of these `CoroutineScope`-less functions have in common that they won't do any recomputation if nobody is subscribed and nobody accesses `.value`.
+If you want the full `Eager`/`Lazy` behavior you need a `CoroutineScope`.

 Note that `autoRun` can be extended to support observables other than `StateFlow`, `LiveData` and `WhileUsed`.

 The simplicity advantage of `autoRun`/`derived` requires using `StateFlow` instead of `Flow` to avoid writing chains of `combine`, `map`, `flatMapLatest`, `conflate`, etc.